lucasWillem/pokerapp/README.md

 This strategy is particularly beneficial for large-scale applications, ensuring that users receive a fast and efficient service regardless of the app's complexity or the speed of their internet connection.

+### Responsive Design Implementation

+Implementing responsive design ensures that the Poker App project is accessible and provides an optimal viewing experience across a wide range of devices, from desktops to mobile phones.
+This approach enhances user engagement by offering a seamless interaction regardless of the device's screen size or orientation.

+#### Strategies for Responsive Design:

+- **Fluid Layouts:** Utilize CSS flexbox and grid systems to create layouts, ensuring content is well-structured and readable on any device.

+- **Media Queries:** Employ media queries to apply different CSS styles for various screen sizes, improving the app's usability on devices with smaller screens such as smartphones and tablets.

+- **Scalable Vector Graphics (SVGs):** Use SVGs for icons and illustrations to ensure they remain crisp and clear at any resolution, enhancing the visual appeal of the app across devices.

 ## Proposed Optimizations

 ### Preact Signals for Hooks Replacement